In This Article

 How to refinance federal student loans

-You can refinance your federal student loans, when you refinance a federal student loan, it becomes a private student loan.¹ This change is because you have to refinance it with a private lender like a bank or online lender.
+When you refinance a federal student loan, it becomes a private student loan.
+You refinance the loan with a private lender like a bank or online lender – the federal government does not offer refinancing.

 How to refinance private student loans

 Private student loans are simpler to refinance since they are already with a private lender.
-You just need to look for a lender with better interest rates and apply for approval.
+You just need to choose a lender with better interest rates and apply for approval.

 A good credit score will make it easier to get approved for refinancing.
-Lenders want to know that you are financially responsible with credit, so your credit score is a key indicator of your creditworthiness.
-Most financial experts recommend that borrowers have at least a 650 credit score.²
+Lenders want to know that you are financially responsible with credit, and your credit score is a key indicator of your creditworthiness.

-Some lenders will work with borrowers with bad or low credit scores.
-Just keep in mind that a lower credit score usually will result in a higher interest rate, which might cancel out the benefits of refinancing in the first place.
+Some lenders will work with borrowers with bad or low credit scores as well.
+Just keep in mind that a lower credit score usually results in a higher interest rate, which might cancel out the benefits of refinancing in the first place.
 If you have bad credit, consider applying with a co-signer who has good credit to help you get approved with a better rate or terms.

 FAQs